masyukun/correct-csv-parser-xquery/README.md

 Author: Matthew Royal

 This CSV parser correctly parses CSV files with escaped quotation marks ("") and carriage returns in column data.
-It is probably slower than other parsers, because the XQuery language standard does not support several key Regex features and relies on parsing the file one character at a time instead.
+It is probably slower than <a href="https://github.com/dmcassel/blog-code">other parsers</a>, because the XQuery language standard does not support several key Regex features and relies on parsing the file one character at a time instead.